 Learn to Compete: You want to coach higher level athletes?
 This is the coach level you are looking for.
 Learn to Compete coaches are competitive coaches who prepare their athletes for competition.
 In addition to coaching sport specific skills, you will be designing and monitoring yearly training plans, and providing basic mental training skills, competition tactics, and skill analysis.
 The goals at this level of coaching are fun, fitness, fundamentals, and performance at regional or provincial competitions as well as consolidation of basic skills of the sport.

 To deliver coach training, and help our coaches achieve continuous improvement, we work closely with our partners: Water Ski and Wakeboard Canada; the Coaching Association of Canada (CAC); the National Coaching Certification Program (NCCP); and Alberta Sport Connection (ASC)

-COMING SOON OUR 2020 UPDATED LIST OF COACHES
+UPDATED LIST OF COACHES

 Our coaches in Alberta are NCCP trained, to Water Ski and Wakeboard Canada standards.